krzysztofzablocki/Sourcery/README.md

 - `--templates` - Path to templates.
 File or Directory.
 You can provide multiple paths using multiple `--templates` options.
 - `--output` [default: current path] - Path to output.
 File or Directory.
 - `--config` [default: current path] - Path to config file.
 Directory.
 See [Configuration file](#configuration-file).
 - `--args` - Additional arguments to pass to templates.
-Each argument can have explicit value or will have implicit `true` value.
+Each argument can have an explicit value or will have implicit `true` value.
 Arguments should be separated with `,` without spaces (i.e. `--args arg1=value,arg2`).
 Arguments are accessible in templates via `argument.name`
 - `--watch` [default: false] - Watch both code and template folders for changes and regenerate automatically.
 - `--verbose` [default: false] - Turn on verbose logging
-- `--quiet` [default: false] - Turn off any logging, only emmit errors
+- `--quiet` [default: false] - Turn off any logging, only emit errors
 - `--disableCache` [default: false] - Turn off caching of parsed data
 - `--prune` [default: false] - Prune empty generated files
 - `--version` - Display the current version of Sourcery